 Ways to Eat Eggplant

-- Bake – Slice the eggplant into strips and bake them, or cut into a round shape, add a breadcrumb spiced coating, and then bake them for a crunchy taste.
+- Bake – Slice the eggplant into strips and bake them, or cut them into a round shape, add a breadcrumb spiced coating, and then bake them for a crunchy taste.

-- Roast – This is one of the easiest and delicious ways to cook eggplant.
-All that is required is a hot oven, few drops of olive oil, and a sprinkle of salt and pepper to transform eggplant into a rich, soft, and creamy treat.
+- Roast – This is one of the easiest and most delicious ways to cook eggplant.
+All that is required is a hot oven, a few drops of olive oil, and a sprinkle of salt and pepper to transform eggplant into a rich, soft, and creamy treat.

 - With pasta – The Italians clearly love their eggplants.
-Although most of us think of the grilled eggplants when it comes to Italian cuisine, Pasta alla Norma, a traditional Sicilian pasta dish is made with eggplants.
+Although most of us think of grilled eggplants when it comes to Italian cuisine, Pasta alla Norma, a traditional Sicilian pasta dish is made with eggplants.

 Health Benefits of Eggplants

-Health benefits of eggplant include the following:
+The health benefits of eggplant include the following:

 May Aid in Digestion